 Much of the bureaucracy of safety management systems depend on correct and specific understanding of safety concepts.
 Misunderstanding definitions in SMS is synonymous to misunderstanding what a safety element is, and can compromise how that safety element is:

 - Documented; and

 - Accounted for.

 While a definition is just way to understand safety elements, it’s always important to remember that such safety concepts;

 - Are real, identifiable “things” in your environment that can pose danger to your safety.

 So, long story short, definitions matter because they are the filter with which we assess our environment.

 Definition of Hazard: What Is a Hazard?

-Hazards are one of the core concern of safety management system.
+Hazards are one of the core concern of the safety management system.
 A hazard: